NHS Medical Negligence

 To make a complaint against the NHS a standard procedure needs to be followed.
 It can be a daunting process, but we at Bolt Burdon Kemp have many years of experience, and will be able to guide you through the process.

 It’s important when making a complaint to say what you would like to happen, and key information needs to be included.
 The complaint needs to be submitted within a reasonable time of the treatment or care complained of, and it is usually only possible for complaints to be considered where they are made within 12 months.
+Our guide sets out more information on how to bring a complaint against the NHS, which can be very useful before seeking NHS negligence payouts.

 If you would like to make a complaint about NHS treatment or care, you should take specialist legal advice, as you may be entitled to compensation as a result of medical negligence.